-

 Careers and UCAS at Christ’s Hospital

-Over 97% of students from Christ’s Hospital continue to higher education, either immediately after Year 13 or following a year out.
-In 2024, out of the cohort of 116 students choosing to apply through UCAS, 111 were able to take up either their first choice or insurance offer.
+Over 98% of students from Christ’s Hospital continue to higher education, either immediately after Year 13 or following a year out.
+In 2025, out of the 116 students who chose to make an application through UCAS this year, 90% were able to take up their first-choice offer.

 The university application process is managed by Mr Will Richards, Head of Sixth Form, and a team of specialist tutors.
 The Careers Department, run by Miss Helen-Claire Burt, organises a whole range of careers events hosted throughout the year, including professional lunches and networking events which students are invited to attend.

-The UCAS process begins for the Deputy Grecians (Year 12 students) in the January of the Lent term with a launch event hosted by the Sixth Form and Careers Departments.
+The UCAS process begins for the Deputy Grecians (Year 12 students) with a launch event hosted by the Sixth Form and Careers Departments.
 Parents and students are invited to attend a series of talks and discussions led by experts.
 This ranges from specialists in university admissions to advisors on other 18+ options including Higher Apprenticeship.

 Advice and guidance is administered through the weekly tutorial system, alongside specialist presentations and workshops.
 Applicants for Medicine, Veterinary Science and Dentistry (plus other vocational courses) attend weekly extension classes.
 The Oxbridge group, launched in the January of the Deputy Grecian year, meets weekly and follows a structured preparation programme.
 Each department assists in providing one to one subject-specific guidance to students seeking to read their subject at university.